 5. Sharing origination credit is one concept for compensation and another for partnership and promotion;

-6. It’s better to distinguish between sharing profit for a job well done and rewarding for origination.
+6. There is a meaningful difference between sharing profit for a job well done and rewarding origination.

 Client relationships in the legal industry are not static; they require constant nurturing and attention.
 Attorneys with proven business development skills have a higher likelihood of success in bringing in new business.